Why are Glucosamine Chews important for larger dogs?|

 Glucosamine chews for larger dogs may be something your canine veterinarian recommends for any of the health issues covered in this article as well as others.

-As your dog's owner/carer, you will always be the first one to notice signs that your dog is feeling pain, swelling, discomfort or limited mobility.
+As your dog's owner/carer, you will always be the first one to notice signs that your dog is experiencing limited mobility.
 Don't hesitate to talk with your dog's veterinarian about how glucosamine chews may provide relief.